alg810/CardServerProxy/README.Optimization.txt

 became disconnected or overloaded, or because a remote cache that indicated it was going to provide the reply failed to do so (or did but it got lost in transit).
 It is normal to see more cache timeouts in a proxy setup that uses the clustered cache.

+For most situations, you want a max-cache-wait that is just slightly above the worst case processing time (if its 2500 ms, you might set 3000 ms as the cache wait).
+This ensures that you only get cache timeouts when actual problems occur, not because normal processing is taking longer than usual (due to peak load or network latency).
+As of 0.9.0, it is possible to configure max-cache-wait with a percentage string, e.g "50%".
+This allows for different wait times depending on the max-cw-wait in effect for the profile.
+If you have multiple profiles with significantly different max-cw-wait times then you should definately use a percentage setting.

 - These are less important but deserve mention: